Girls Just Want to Have Fun (film): Plot

 Given the total wreck the party became, the rivalry with Natalie has intensified.
 She convinces her father to become more involved in ensuring her win.
 This is an easy feat, as her father owns the company that Jeff's father works for.
 One day, Natalie's father, J.P.
 Sands, corners Jeff and tells him that if Natalie does not win, his father will lose his job.
 This puts him in a bad mood and he argues with Janey when he arrives at rehearsal.
 Her mood quickly matches his when she arrives home and, sneaking into the house, she finds that her father has installed a security system.
 He then grounds her, making it virtually impossible for her to attend the dance contest final the next day.

-Meanwhile, Jeff's surly attitude and decreased desire to be in the contest is noticed by his father.
+Meanwhile, Jeff's surly attitude and decreased desire to be in the contest are noticed by his father.
 When he finally gets his son to talk, he simply asks if he can win the contest.
 When Jeff answers yes, he is told to do so and not worry about his father's job.
 However, Janey is still under heavy restrictions and does not know Jeff has changed his mind.
 However, her little brother brings her a message that Jeff will compete and she employs Lynne to sneak her out of the house.

 Once Lynne arrives, Janey cuts the wires to the security system and escapes the guard dog.
 When they arrive at the station, Janey barely makes the beginning of the show, embracing and kissing Jeff as she arrives.
 The show begins and the competition is underway.
 At home, her family turns on the television and sees her dancing.
 Her father, furious, storms out, heading to the studio.
-Meanwhile, Jeff's father watches the show from his neighborhood pub, surrounded by friends who are all cheering on Jeff and Janey.
+Meanwhile, Jeff's father watches the show from his neighborhood pub, surrounded by friends cheering on Jeff and Janey.

 After all of the dancers have performed on the live show, the decision comes back: there is a tie between Janey and Jeff and Natalie and her partner.
 A dance-off ensues.
 Natalie goes first and when done, strolls off the stage proudly, believing she has won.
 But Janey tells Jeff "Let's do it", they do a series of synchronized gymnastics she has taught him over their time together.
 When the judges deliberate again, the decision is unanimous: Jeff and Janey win.

 Natalie is furious and begins to berate her partner over costing her the contest.
 When she goes to her father to complain, he finally puts his foot down and tells his spoiled daughter to shut up, to her amazement.
-When Janey spots her father in the studio, she thinks she is in for trouble, but he smiles and shows his enthusiasm at her talent.
+When Janey spots her father in the studio, she thinks she is in for trouble, but he smiles and shows his enthusiasm for her talent.
 Miss Dance TV is called to the stage and when she enters, it is none other than Lynne, who has taken the reins when the former Miss Dance TV quit during the show.